vorby01/esp32-mqtt-telegraf-influxdb/README.md

 #### home assistant discovery
   - This mqtt topic structure is to suit home assistant and allow automatic device discovery
   - Could not find many other examples on the net that allowed home assistant to find the mqtt devices without requireing having to edit configuration.yaml to add them
-  - currently have home assistant and influxdb in parallel, both reading seperatly from mqtt.
+  - currently have home assistant and influxdb in parallel, both reading seperately from mqtt.
     - homeassitant displaying live data
     - influxdb storing long term sensor data